 Building Coral Trees together

-15% of the profit of the Flamingo Yoga Board goes directly to the Reef Renewal Foundation, Bonaire.
+15% of the profit of the Turtle Yoga Board and 5% of the sales price of each Silver Shark Hammock goes directly to the Reef Renewal Foundation, Bonaire.

 How?
 With the money raised Silver Shark is adopting Coral Nursery Trees.
 This means by purchasing a Flamingo Board or Shark Clasp Bracelet, you help build an actual coral tree where baby corals grow to become new reefs!